eunomia-bpf/nvbit-tutorial/tools/record_reg_vals/README.md

 }
 ```

-Key aspects of this device function:

-1. **Predicate handling**: We skip execution if the thread's predicate is false
-2. **Variadic arguments**: We use C's variadic function capability to accept a variable number of register values
-3. **Warp-level collection**: We use `__shfl_sync` to gather each register value from all threads in the warp
-4. **Context capture**: We record CTA coordinates, warp ID, and opcode information
-5. **Channel communication**: Only one thread per warp pushes data to avoid duplicates
+Key aspects of this device function: we skip execution if the thread's predicate is false (predicate handling), use C's variadic function capability to accept a variable number of register values (variadic arguments), use `__shfl_sync` to gather each register value from all threads in the warp (warp-level collection), record CTA coordinates, warp ID, and opcode information (context capture), and ensure only one thread per warp pushes data to avoid duplicates (channel communication).

 ## The Register Information Structure (common.h)